AJMansfield/Intelligence-Core-Public/kttu02.md

   and the rest of the group stands around as Leon speaks to some kind of official stationed here.

-The language they're speaking is very different from the one the crew had used among themselves earlier, although there were _some_ similarities.
+The language they're speaking is very different from the one the crew had used among themselves earlier, although there are _some_ similarities.
 You pick out the word _tsutssupkan_ again, but you almost miss it; pronounciation was _quite_ different from the version you'd learned.